Germany opens antitrust probe against Apple - RFI

 "A key focus of the investigation will be the operation of the App Store, because in many cases, it empowers Apple to have an influence on the business activities of third parties," he added.

-Following the first stage of the probe, the office may then look at other specific issues after it received complaints from "several companies against potential anticompetitive practices."
+Following the first stage of the probe, the cartel office said it might then look at other specific issues after it received complaints from "several companies against potential anticompetitive practices."

 This included a complaint against the company's alleged tracking restrictions of users in connection with the introduction of the iOS 14.5 operating system.